 * Ask the Lord to bring forth a healthy and growing Kang church for the glory of His name!

-* Ask the Lord to save key leaders among the Kang who will boldly declare the Gospel. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.
+* Ask the Lord to save key leaders among the Kang who will boldly declare the Gospel. * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.